Estimate Time8 min

 • Accelerate your charitable giving in a high-income year with a donor-advised fund: You can offset the high tax rates of a high-income year by making charitable donations to a donor advised fund.
 If you plan on giving to charity for years to come, consider contributing multiple years of your charitable contributions in the high-income year.
 By doing so, you maximize your tax deduction when your income is high, and will then have money set aside to continue supporting charities for future years.

-• Read Viewpoints on Fidelity.com: Strategic giving: Think beyond cash
+• To learn more read Fidelity Viewpoints: Strategic giving: Think beyond cash

-The chart assumes that the donor is in the 37% federal income bracket.
+The chart assumes that the donor is a single filer in the 37% federal income bracket with an AGI of $700,000.
 State and local taxes and the federal alternative minimum tax are not taken into account.
 Please consult your tax professional regarding your specific legal and tax situation.
 Information herein is not legal or tax advice.
 Assumes all realized gains are subject to the maximum federal long-term capital gains tax rate of 20% and the Medicare surtax of 3.8%.
 Does not take into account state or local taxes, if any.
+(This is a hypothetical example for illustrative purposes only.)

 Roth conversions

-Instead of deferring taxes, you may want to accelerate them by using a Roth account, if eligible—either a Roth IRA contribution or a Roth conversion.2 Any evaluation of a potential Roth conversion should include input from a financial professional, along with a tax and/or estate planning attorney.
+Contributing to a Roth account does not accelerate taxes; however, performing a Roth conversion would.
+A Roth conversion involves taking traditional assets which are pre-tax and converting them to a Roth after-tax balance, with the resulting converted balance being tax and potentially penalty free upon withdrawal.
+Any evaluation of a potential Roth conversion should include input from a financial professional, along with a tax and/or estate planning attorney.

 The cost of education for a child may be one of your biggest single expenses.
 Like retirement, there are no shortcuts when it comes to saving, but there are some options that can help your money grow tax-efficiently.
-For instance, 529 accounts will allow you to save after-tax money, but get tax-deferred growth potential and federal income tax-free withdrawals when used for qualified expenses including college and, since 2018, also up to $10,000 per student per year in qualified K–12 tuition costs.
+For instance, 529 accounts will allow you to save after-tax money, but get tax-deferred growth potential and federal income tax-free withdrawals when used for qualified expenses including college up to $20,000 per student per year in qualified K–12 tuition and expenses.

 Health savings accounts allow you to save for current or future health expenses in retirement.
 These accounts have the potential for a triple tax benefit: you may be able to deduct current contributions from your taxable income, your savings can grow tax-deferred, and you may be able to withdraw your savings tax-free, if you use the money for qualified medical expenses.